 Grand County, CO hosts a wealth of waterways.
-If you are looking for enthralling places to try your hand at alpine fishing, there’s no better place than in the scenic High Rockies of Colorado.
+If you are looking for enthralling places to try your hand at alpine fishing, there’s no better place than in the scenic Rocky Mountains of Colorado.

-Deciding where to fish can be challenging—that’s why Winter Park Flyfisher offers extensive fishing reports in Fraser, CO you can use to identify which recreation area is right for you.
+Deciding where to fish can be challenging—that’s why Winter Park Flyfisher in Fraser, CO offers fishing reports about local waters that you can use to identify which recreation area is right for you.

 Rivers We Guide